Farama-Foundation/PettingZoo/docs/tutorials/sb3/rps.md

 ---
-title: "SB3: PPO for Rock-Paper-Scissors (AEC)"
+title: "SB3: PPO for Rock-Paper-Scissors"
 ---

 # SB3: PPO for Rock-Paper-Scissors